PaperPrototype/Intro-to-Scripting-Games-Java/1 - Drawing/english.md

 ellipse(100, 100, 100, 100);
 ```

-Anyhow, thats why we have semicolons at the end of each line of code.
+Anyhow, thats why we have semicolons at the end of each line of code!

 # Challenge time!
 Since drawing a single circle is pretty boring I'll tell you about the other shapes you can draw, then your job is to take those and make a snowman!